Airship: Postwar period

 Skycruise Switzerland AG owns and operates two Skyship 600 blimps.
 One operates regularly over Switzerland used on sightseeing tours.

 The Switzerland-based Skyship 600 has also played other roles over the years.
 For example, it was flown over Athens during the 2004 Summer Olympics as a security measure.
 In November 2006, it carried advertising calling it The Spirit of Dubai as it began a publicity tour from London to Dubai, UAE on behalf of The Palm Islands, the world's largest man-made islands created as a residential complex.

 Los Angeles-based Worldwide Aeros Corp. produces FAA Type Certified Aeros 40D Sky Dragon airships.

 In May 2006, the U.S. Navy began to fly airships again after a hiatus of nearly 44 years.
 The program uses a single American Blimp Company A-170 nonrigid airship, with designation MZ-3A.
 Operations focus on crew training and research, and the platform integrator is Northrop Grumman.
 The program is directed by the Naval Air Systems Command and is being carried out at NAES Lakehurst, the original centre of U.S. Navy lighter-than-air operations in previous decades.

 In November 2006 the U.S. Army bought an A380+ airship from American Blimp Corporation through a Systems level contract with Northrop Grumman and Booz Allen Hamilton.
 The airship started flight tests in late 2007, with a primary goal of carrying 2500 lb of payload to an altitude of 15000 ft under remote control and autonomous waypoint navigation.
-The program will also demonstrate carrying 1000 lb of payload to 20000 ft The platform could be used for Multi-Intelligence collections.
+The program will also demonstrate carrying 1000 lb of payload to 20000 ft The platform could be used for intelligence collection.
 In 2008, the CA-150 airship was launched by Vantage Airship.
 This is an improved modification of model CA-120 and completed manufacturing in 2008.
 With larger volume and increased passenger capacity, it is the largest manned nonrigid airship in China at present.

 In late June 2014 the Electronic Frontier Foundation flew the GEFA-FLUG AS 105 GD/4 blimp AE Bates (owned by, and in conjunction with, Greenpeace) over the NSA's Bluffdale Utah Data Center in protest.